- President: Bob Hembree email address: email@example.com

 Please Register in Advance

-The Friends of Mineralogy – Pennsylvania Chapter will hold their 2021 Symposium and field trip on the second weekend in November.
+The Friends of Mineralogy – Pennsylvania Chapter will hold their 2022 Symposium and field trip on the second weekend in November.
 Mineral collectors in attendance on Saturday will check in at the Bright Side Opportunities Center, 515 Hershey Ave., Lancaster, PA 17603.
 Activities, including several talks by knowledgeable speakers on minerals, geology and mining in Pennsylvania and beyond, are planned.
 Online attendance is also being planned.
-On Sunday, a field trip for those registered for the symposium will provide an opportunity for mineral collecting at a location to be announced.
+On Sunday, a field trip for those registered for the symposium will provide an opportunity for mineral collecting at the National Limestone Quarry No. 2 and the Lime Ridge Wavellite Locality at Mount Pleasant Mills.
 The field trip is open only to symposium registrants.
 Safety equipment will be required.

 Please register in advance; a form will be available on the web site.